 PhD student & Research and teaching assistant

-Ana Andrijevic studied at the University of Geneva where she obtained a Bachelor of Law, a Master in International and European Law and a Certificate in Transnational Law.
-She also participated in the Annenberg-Oxford Media Summer Institute at Oxford University (2017), as well as in the Private International Law courses of the Hague Academy of International Law (2017) (scholarships from the Hans Wilsdorf Foundation and the Ernst & Lucie Schmidheiny Foundation).
+Ana Andrijevic studied at the University of Geneva where she obtained a Bachelor of Law, a Master of International and European Law and a Certificate of Transnational Law.
+She also participated in the Digital Law Summer School, the Annenberg-Oxford Media Summer Institute at the University of Oxford, as well as in the private international law courses of the Hague Academy of International Law (scholarships from the Hans Wilsdorf Foundation and the Ernst & Lucie Schmidheiny Foundation).

-Her field of research focuses mainly on technology law (including artificial intelligence and connected objects) and intellectual property.
+Her research focuses on technology law (including artificial intelligence and children's rights in the digital age) and intellectual property.